SaraevDaniil/playing-card-recognition/README.md

 	•	Integration with OpenCV and real-time detection is in progress.

 Note: The YOLO model is not yet ready for reliable use.
 The model should be improved to detect the card in a frame, which is not the case yet.
+TODO: Train the model based on synthetic dataset created from trained data

 <h2>Acknowledgements</h2>